 Within a system, change affects stakeholders differently.
 Consequently, when making changes in the mental health system, mental health agencies should expect varied reactions from staff, community members, consumers, and families.
-Since misunderstandings can stymie your efforts to implement evidence based practices, it is important to build consensus to implement evidence-based practices (EBPs) in the community.
+Since misunderstandings can stymie your efforts to implement EBPs, it is important to build consensus to implement EBPs in the community.

 Practitioner training alone is not effective.
-The experience of mental health authorities and agencies that have successfully implemented EBPs reinforces that fact.
+The experience of mental health authorities and agencies that have successfully implemented evidencebased practices (EBPs) reinforces that fact.
 Instead, practitioner training must be complemented by a broad range of implementation activities, including the following: